Introduction

 Conclusion

-Observing the holy communion in a manner worthy of Christ’s sufferings is at the core of Paul’s instructions to the church of Corinth which reminds me of Jesus’ conversation with Peter right before the last supper.
+Observing the holy communion or the eucharist in a manner worthy of Christ’s sufferings is at the core of Paul’s instructions to the church of Corinth which reminds me of Jesus’ conversation with Peter right before the Last Supper recorded in the gospel of John chapter 13 from verse 9 to 10.

-Simon Peter said to him, “Lord, wash not only my feet but also my hands and my head!”
-Jesus replied, “The one who has bathed needs only to wash his feet” (John 13:9-10)
+Simon Peter said to Him, “Lord, [in that case, wash] not only my feet, but also my hands and my head!”
+Jesus said to him, “Anyone who has bathed needs only to wash his feet, and is completely clean.
+And you [My disciples] are clean, but not all of you.”
+(AMP)